oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 **Prerequisite: Assign Required Roles**

 Most data population actions require specific roles.
- To assign roles, ee [Assign roles](#assign-roles).
+ To assign roles, see [Assign roles](#important-admin-page-tabs).

-# 2. Creating Explorations
+### 2. Creating Explorations

-An Exploration is the actual lesson that learners play.Stories, chapters, and practice sessions all depend on explorations.
+An Exploration is the actual lesson that learners play.
+Stories, chapters, and practice sessions all depend on explorations.

 **Step 1:** Open Creator Dashboard
 Go to: